 Monadnock Farm and Community Coalition

-Monadnock Farm and Community Coalition is a coalition of 73 member organizations and 46 individual members who come together regularly in Quarterly Forums and monthly Working Groups to build a robust, effective, and sustainable local food system throughout the Monadnock Region.
+Monadnock Farm and Community Coalition is a coalition of 89 member organizations and 48 individual members who come together regularly in Quarterly Forums and monthly Working Groups to build a robust, effective, and sustainable local food system throughout the Monadnock Region in alignment with the Healthy Monadnock strategy to increase healthy eating.

 Our Food System